eguomin/comAO/phaseretrieval_MATLAB/README.md

-# computationalAO
+# Phase retrieval algorithm
-Adaptive optics for fluorescence microscopy based on phase retrieval algorithm
+MATLAB code for estimate of the zernike coefficients of aberration based on phase diversity images

 Scripts and functions:
 1) recon_zern.m: key function for estimating aberrated phase (Zernike coefficients) from phase diversity images and known phases (Zernike coefficients).
 It calls two subfunctions -- zernretrieve_pre and zernretrieve_loop;